 - Trim the fat off your meat and remove the skin from chicken

-- Replace butter, dripping or lard with non-saturated fat alternatives when roasting or pan frying food.
+- Replace butter, dripping, or lard with non-saturated fat alternatives when roasting or pan frying food.
 Alternatively, grill your meat instead.

 A high salt (sodium) intake is associated with raised blood pressure.
-Many of us are accustomed to adding salt to our meals for taste but salt also makes its way into our bodies via many processed foods, some of which you wouldn't necessarily suspect have salt in them.
+Many of us are accustomed to adding salt to our meals for taste but salt also makes its way into our bodies via many processed foods, some of which you would not necessarily suspect have salt in them.
 Two simple ways to reduce dietary salt are:

 - Compare the information on the nutrition information panels on manufactured/packaged food to identify options that contain less sodium

-- Rather than adding salt to your own cooking, use herbs and spices to add flavour
+- Rather than adding salt to your own cooking, use herbs and spices to add flavour.

 Nutrition information panels